e-money/em-ledger/networks/upg/README.md

 * `startcv` (starts emoney node with cosmovisor): `cosmovisor start --home=.emd`
 * `start-full-cv` runs `initchain && startcv` for testing the upgrade process to the chain with same sdk version without running migrations.
 * `upg-sched` schedule an upgrade by passing the upgrade block height
-* `upg-sched-srv` optional documentation setup and schedule command for upgrading with server downloaded binary
 * `upgvfunc.txt` Go snippet text inserted for same chain upgrade in app.go.
 Enables the bdd upgrade test.
 No migration run.
 * `cpemd` Set up the cosmovisor upgrade file folder tree.